bpoc/react-remove-duplicates/README.md

 - The function should filter out duplicate items and return the remaining items

+- Don't change any of the existing code

 ## Install and setup

 - First clone or download the repo